Adhiraj772/Coffee/README.md

 # Coffee

-An App that orders coffee
+An App that orders coffee, and sends the bill on the user's email id The App is completely made in JAVA.